SUT Academy of Medical Sciences

-SUT Academy of Medical Sciences is located in Thiruvananthapuram, the capital of Kerala state, India.
+Sree Uthradom Thiurnal Academy of Medical Sciences is located in Thiruvananthapuram, the capital of Kerala state, India.
 It was founded in 2006 and is managed under the Sri.
 Moogambigai Charitable Trust.

 Location

 SUT Academy of Medical Sciences is in the capital city of Kerala, Thiruvananthapuram — just 13 kilometers from Thiruvananthapuram city.
 The college campus and the hospital lie on Vattappara to Nedumangad road, at Vencod Junction.

 History of the SUT Group of Hospitals

 Sree Uthradom Thirunal Hospital was inaugurated by E. K. Nayanar, then chief minister of Kerala, in 1987, at a time when tertiary care facilities were extremely inadequate in this part of the country.
 The main aim of the hospital was to establish such advanced medical and surgical facilities one by one.